Dreams of the Deep

 “I’ll add it.”

-He stood up.
+He pushed off from the console.
 The shoulder caught and he waited it out, which took about two seconds longer than he wanted it to in front of someone who read bodies for a living.
-Mirin was watching him with the assessment she’d turned on his diagnostic when he first arrived.
-Now she was looking at his shoulder.
+Mirin was watching his shoulder the way she watched everything, reading it.

 “When did that start?”